antixrist/node-simple-crawler/README.md

   request: { // config for 'request' package
     headers: { 'user-agent': 'node-crawler' },
   },
+  // If defined 'decodeTo' and not 'decodeFrom' then charset of 'response.body' will be detected automatically
   decodeTo: 'utf8',
-  decodeFrom: '', // e.g. 'win-1251'.
-If defined 'encodeTo' and not 'encodeFrom' then charset of 'response.body' will be detected automatically
+  decodeFrom: '', // e.g. 'win-1251'
   callback: function (err, visited) {
     if (err) { throw err; }